Bikatr7/Seisen/README.md

 1. Vocab Settings - Enters vocab settings
 2. Storage Settings - Enters storage settings
 3. See Score Ratings - this will print the likelihood of each kana/vocab being tested.
-4. Restore Backup - this will prompt the user to restore an existing local/remote backup
-5. Set Up New Database - - this will cause Seisen to prompt for a new database.
+4. Set Up New Database - - this will cause Seisen to prompt for a new database.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Vocab Settings**<a name="vocab-settings"></a>